nterreri/thesis/report/chapter1.md

 ## The Problem
-According to the 2014 National Cancer Patient Experience Survey National Report, only slightly over 20% of cancer patients across the UK reported having been offered an assassment and care plan specific to their personal circumstances over the past couple of years (Quality Health, 2014, p.
+According to the 2014 National Cancer Patient Experience Survey National Report, only slightly over 20% of cancer patients across the UK reported having been offered an assessment and care plan specific to their personal circumstances over the past couple of years (Quality Health, 2014, p.
 114).
-In an effort to increase the number of cancer patients who received such assessments, Macmillan Cancer Support piloted the Holistic Needs Assessment (HNA) questionnaire and health plan in 2008 (Macmillan, [Holistic Needs Assessment][hna]).
+In an effort to increase the number of cancer patients who receive such assessments, Macmillan Cancer Support piloted the Holistic Needs Assessment (HNA) questionnaire and health plan in 2008 (Macmillan, [Holistic Needs Assessment][hna]).
 This is a self-assessment questionnaire where the patient identifies